Henri I, Duke of Guise: Literature

 The Duke of Guise appears as an archetypal Machiavellian schemer in Christopher Marlowe's play The Massacre at Paris, which was written about 20 years after the St. Bartholomew's Day massacre.
-The death of the duke is also mentioned, by the ghost of Machiavelli himself, in the opening lines of The Jew of Malta.
+The death of the Duke is also mentioned, by the ghost of Machiavelli himself, in the opening lines of The Jew of Malta.
 He appears (as The Guise) in George Chapman's Bussy D'Ambois and its sequel, The Revenge of Bussy D'Ambois.

 John Dryden and Nathaniel Lee wrote The Duke of Guise (1683), based on events during the reign of Henry III.

 He appears in the short novel The Princess of Montpensier, by Madame de La Fayette.

 He appears in Voltaire's epic poem "La Henriade" (1723).

 He is one of the characters in Alexandre Dumas's novel La Reine Margot and its sequels, La Dame de Monsoreau and The Forty-Five Guardsmen.
 He also appears prominently in Heinrich Mann's novel Young Henry of Navarre (1935).

-Stanley Weyman's novel A Gentleman of France includes the Duke of Guise in its tale about the War of the Three Henries.
+Stanley J. Weyman's novel A Gentleman of France includes the Duke of Guise in its tale about the War of the Three Henries.

 Ken Follett's 2017 novel A Column of Fire features Henri, Duke of Guise as a prominent character, and explores his involvement with the St. Bartholomew's Day massacre.